Shop Whole HomeIndoor Air QualityAir Purifiers

 Yes.
 If you’re like most people, you spend around 90% of your time indoors, and a lot of that at home.
 While you can’t control the outdoor air quality, you can control your indoor air quality.
 As long as you choose one that actually works, an air purifier is one of the best investments for your overall health.

-Do probiotic air purifiers work?
+Are probiotic air purifiers worth it?

 No. While I love the idea of probiotics incorporated into homes, this is not an effective way to remove fine particulate matter (PM 2.5) or VOCs, which can have serious consequences for cardiovascular, lung, and cognitive health, from your air.
 Until I see third party testing showing one of these can truly remove PM 2.5, I consider these a form of healthwashing, or wishful thinking.

-Do moss air purifiers work?
+Are moss air purifiers worth it?

 No, unless you had the equivalent of 680 house plants worth of moss.
 The 1989 NASA study that’s often referenced as proof that plants can purify the air is wildly overstated.
 While it’s true that plants can remove some VOCs and carbon dioxide, this study only applies to a small, sealed, space station style environment.
 In a regular house, you would need about 680 plants to replicate those results.
 See my short video about it here.